What are the key ingredients to your perfect Christmas?

 View this post on Instagram

 I love to get my Christmas card at Jam Art Factory, they always have some great, quirky options.
-And, I’ll pop into Sheridan’s to create a festive cheese plate for friends. – Shayna Sappington, Branded Content Writer
+And, I’ll pop into Sheridan’s to create a festive cheese plate for friends. – Shayna Sappington, Branded Content & Staff Writer